iat-cener/tonatiuh/README.md

 Find the last release following this link: https://github.com/iat-cener/tonatiuh/releases/tag/v2.2.4

-## First workshop on Tonatiuh ##

-First TONATIUH workshop, with title “An introduction to TONATIUH”, has been successfully delivered by Amaia Mutuberria, Senior researcher of CENER Solar Thermal Energy Department.
-The course was organized within the activities that are being performed in WP12 of STAGE STAE (STAGE-STE project, http://stage-ste.eu/, has received funding from the European Union´s Horizon FP7 under grant agreement nº 609837).

-The workshop was online and took place on 16th and 17th of September, 3 hours course per day.
-It was a success with a mass participation: more than 20 attenders of 10 different countries.

-The main aim of this workshop was to explain how to design and analyze different CSP technologies using TONATIUH.
-In this workshop R programming language was used for the post-processing of TONATIUH's simulation output files, in order to transform raw photon data into flux distributions estimates, and to present those fluxes estimates as graphs.

-Advanced level workshop will take place coming soon (second week of November expected).
-The main aim of this webinar will be to introduce the users in the development of the source code.
-After these sessions the attendants will be able to modify the code of the tool and they will be able to develop new plug-ins for TONATIUH.

-Mrs. Amaia Mutuberria is a CENER senior researcher with more than 8 years of experience in the field of design and development of software for CSP systems simulations.

-Amaia had the cooperation of Mr. Juan Manuel Quintanilla, Researcher of CENER Solar Thermal Energy Department, making ready the examples done during the presentation.

 # Overview #
 _The Tonatiuh project aims to create an open source, cutting-edge, accurate, and easy to use Monte Carlo ray tracer for the optical simulation of solar concentrating systems.
 It intends to advance the state-of-the-art of the simulation tools available for the design and analysis of solar concentrating systems, and to make those tools freely available to anyone interested in using and improving them._
 Some of the most relevant design goals of Tonatiuh are: